Evertras/evergolf/docs/roadmap.md

   - [ ] A target can be selected when chipping
   - [ ] The chip happens based on Rule of 12 distances + some dispersion
 - [ ] Bunker shots work with simple chance dispersion

-## v0.5.0 - 3 hole round

-Have 3 holes to play through.

-This should be scalable to 18 easily, but just play 3 holes for testing for now.

-Requirements:

-- [ ] Create 3 holes (par 3, 4, 5)
-- [ ] Finishing one hole leads to the next
-- [ ] A final scorecard is shown after the 3rd hole

 ## Future TBD